odennav/vmware-vsphere-sddc-private-cloud/README.md

 6. Confirm the installation by pressing `F11`.

 7. Once complete, you must remove the installation media.
-You can remove it by clicking `I Finished Installing` on the bottom left side of the VMware Workstation window.
+You can remove it by clicking `I Finished Installing` at the bottom right side of the VMware Workstation window.

 After removing your installation media, go back to the virtual machine installation screen and hit `Enter` to reboot.
 The VM will shutdown and reboot.